Your questions, our answers.

 What are the steps for a notarization?

-• The Notary Public then witnesses your signature.
+- The Notary will witnesses your signature.

 What is a Commissioner of Oaths?

 A commissioner of oaths (also known as a Commissioner of Taking Affidavits) is a person who can legally administer an oath, affirmation or declaration, for example, to a person making an affidavit.
+A commissioner cannot notarize a document, only a notary public can.

 Signing